Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 Closing the connection causes the dispatcher to exit automatically, and in turn all connected daemons when their respective connections with the dispatcher are terminated.

-By specifying dispatcher = FALSE
+By specifying dispatcher = "none"

-, remote daemons connect
+, remote daemons

-distributes tasks to all connected daemons.
+and distributes tasks to all connected daemons.

 Note that above, calling host_url()